SpotLight: Shadow-Guided Object Relighting via Diffusion: Introduction

-In this paper, we present \method, a method for realistic, controllable object relighting by leveraging the rich prior knowledge encoded in pre-trained, diffusion-based neural renderer.
-Rather than training a model specifically for the task of object relighting, our key insight is to drive the relighting process by supplying a coarse representation of the desired \emph{shadow} to a general-purpose neural renderer.
-Indeed, we find that simply specifying the desired lighting through the target shadow makes the renderer relight the object accordingly! \Cref{fig:teaser} shows two examples of such shadow-based lighting control: 1) the shadow of the couch is rendered using basic shadow mapping~\cite{eisemann2011realtime} according to the desired direction (top); and 2) one can even draw scribbles by hand to depict the desired shadow of the ottoman (bottom).
-To achieve this, \method exploits classifier-free guidance within existing pre-trained neural renderers and progressively harmonizes imperfect shadows with the background while relighting the object.
+We present \method, a training-free method for plausible, realistic, and controllable object relighting by leveraging the rich prior knowledge encoded in pre-trained, diffusion-based neural renderer.
+Rather than obtaining specialized high-quality data and training a model specifically for the task of object relighting (e.g., \cite{zeng2024dilightnet,jin2024neural_gaffer}), our key insight is to drive the relighting process by supplying a coarse representation of the desired \emph{shadow} of the object to a general-purpose neural renderer.
+Not only is a 2D shadow an intuitive input for human control, but we also find that diffusion models can effectively utilize it.
+We call our method \method because it guides the diffusion process in a manner analogous to a physical spotlight, selectively illuminating the object to insert in the image.

-The core technical contribution lies in our shadow injection approach which is robust to artifacts in the target shadow map.
-We build upon existing object compositing networks~\cite{zhang2024zerocomp, zeng2024rgb} that operate on intrinsic images and exploit diffusion models' learned priors to render realistic outputs.
-We demonstrate \method handles complex scenarios and maintains physical plausibility without requiring extensive manual intervention nor any additional training.
+\method exploits classifier-free guidance within existing pre-trained diffusion-based renderers and progressively harmonizes imperfect shadows with the background while relighting the object.
+Our guidance mechanism steers the rendering process and modifies the appearance of the inserted composite, resulting in local lighting control.
+This mechanism is applied to recent diffusion models pre-trained to render images from input intrinsic maps (depth, normals, albedo, etc.)~\cite{zhang2025zerocomp,zeng2024rgb}.

+\Cref{fig:teaser} shows an example of such shadow-based lighting control: the shadow of the chair is rendered using basic shadow mapping~\cite{eisemann2011realtime} according to the desired lighting direction.
+From this, \method realistically blends the input guiding shadow within the background, and relights the virtual object to match the desired lighting.

 In summary, our contributions are as follows.
-First, we introduce a framework that enhances off-the-shelf diffusion models with object relighting control without requiring fine-tuning or additional training.
-We demonstrate superior quality, both perceptually through a user study and quantitatively, compared to competitive specialized models.
-Finally, we release a novel evaluation dataset tailored for lighting control in object insertion, which will be made available upon publication.
+First, we introduce a framework that enhances pre-trained diffusion renderers with object relighting control without requiring additional training.
+We demonstrate superior quality, both perceptually through user studies and quantitatively, compared to competitive specialized models.
+Finally, we release an evaluation dataset tailored for lighting control in object insertion, which will be made available upon publication.